Nepose/MAG_Software_Portal/README.md

 The toolchain doesn't support MAG 424/425 STBs.
 The toolchain is available **only for Linux** (bash is necessary, recommended Debian-based system).

-According to official Infomir wiki page about STB SDK:
+According to [official Infomir wiki page about their SDK][InfomirLinkPage]:
-*Operator utilities allow to make three different variants of STB software image:
+_Operator utilities allow to make three different variants of STB software image:

- - PublicImage - image which is signed with standard “public key” - STB_PUBLIC.
+_- **PublicImage** - image which is signed with standard “public key” - STB_PUBLIC.
-Updating variants: Starting from 0.2.14-r8 updates via HTTP or USB from portal to manufacturer STB software version only, (STB software versions that were assembled directly by the manufacturer and provided for automatic and manual updates located by manufacturer's URL).
+_Updating variants: Starting from 0.2.14-r8 updates via HTTP or USB from portal to manufacturer STB software version only, _(STB software versions that were assembled directly by the manufacturer and provided for automatic and manual updates located by manufacturer's URL).
-From Booloader menu can be updated on PublicImage or CustomImage (transitional version) via Multicast/USB with bootstrap/TFTP
+_From Booloader menu can be updated on PublicImage or CustomImage (transitional version) via Multicast/USB with bootstrap/TFTP
- - CustomImage - image which is signed with “custom-key”.
+_ - **CustomImage** - image which is signed with “custom-key”.
 This key is created by operator without manufacturer.
-Updating variants: Updates via HTTP or USB from portal on STB software versions that are signed by the same key (custom-key).
+_Updating variants: Updates via HTTP or USB from portal on STB software versions that are signed by the same key (custom-key).
 It is used if there is a need in STB update from portal (HTTP or USB update method).
 From Booloader menu can be updated on PublicImage or CustomImage (transitional version) via Multicast/USB with bootstrap/TFTP
- - OperatorImage - image which is signed with “operator key”.
-“Operator key” should be signed by manufacturer.
+ - **OperatorImage** - image which is signed with “operator key”.
+“Operator key” should be **signed by manufacturer**.
-Updating variants: Updates on STB software versions which are signed by “operators key" only.*
+_Updating variants: Updates on STB software versions which are signed by “operators key" only._

 Utilities with my modification work exactly like the official ones, but also contain some add-ons like:
  - verification if the requirements of operator utilities are done properly.
 The requirements are: